 Carlos Pino, the husband of ex-Congresswoman Gloria Florez, was charged with espionage for Venezuela and deported.

 However, anonymous intelligence reports cannot be verified and were not obtained by other media.

-Of course, Venezuela’s primary intelligence agency, the Bolivarian Intelligence Service (SEBIN) runs highly sophisticated and thorough intelligence operations inside and outside the country.
 SEBIN is instrumental in maintaining order and brutally squashing dissent in the neighboring country.
-Any intelligent intelligence agency would have operations in Colombia, according to a consulted expert.
+Any intelligent intelligence agency would have operations in Colombia, according to Hernandez.

 Why the sudden noise about spies?

 “What is showing up in the media is manipulated to alter public opinion, to turn people against Maduro and create support for military intervention.
-They amplify the bad and minimize the good,” Douglas Hernandez, the editor-in-chief of military and intelligence website Fuerzas Militares told Colombia Reports.
+They amplify the bad and minimize the good,” the security expert told Colombia Reports.